Canopy Pricing 2026: Plans, Module Costs & The Uku Alternative

 | ✅ Unified client portal where both parties work on same tasks | ❌ No advanced audit log |

-The Bottom Line 👉 Team delivers core practice management with automated billing efficiency that Canopy can’t match, at a lower price point and without module calculations.
+The Bottom Line 👉 Team delivers core practice management with automated billing efficiency Canopy can’t match, at less than half the per-user price point and without module calculations.

 Uku Elite Plan: $48/member/month

-At $48/member, Elite still undercuts Canopy’s Essentials pricing ($66/user) while including capabilities that would require separate modules or add-ons elsewhere.
+At $48/member, Elite still undercuts Canopy’s Essentials pricing ($66/user) while including capabilities that would require separate modules or add-ons in Canopy’s modular structure.
 Firms using Elite often discover ~20% more profit by identifying outdated agreements where actual work hours exceeded what was being billed.

 | Elite Plan Pros | Elite Plan Cons |